 Program Directors might consider utilizing the GME Psychologist to facilitate group meetings for residents.
 Examples of types of groups include: an opportunity to process the experiences of training to facilitate well-being; a confidential arena for residents to give feedback to the program; a setting in which to debrief on particularly challenging instances during training.

 * Residents, fellows, and program directors can also contact the Medical Staff Well- Being Committee which administers a monitoring program for Medical Staff members who are suffering from substance abuse or dependence, or physical or mental health issues that impair their ability to work and function at their best.
 The Committee provides advice, recommendations, and assistance to individual physicians and to groups or committees who request assistance or recommendations.
 The committee can also be of assistance in helping residents/fellows navigate issues with the medical board in instances such as a DUI and the possible repercussions from the medical board.
 The committee can be reached through its chair, Dr. Peter Yellowlees, or through Dr. Margaret Rea, the GME Psychologist.

 In addition, the GME Psychologist is available to facilitate meetings with groups of residents and fellows.
-The GME PSychologist can facilitate more process oriented groups tha provide an arena for residents and fellows to debrief on teh training process in a supportive and confidential setting.
+The GME Psychologist can facilitate more process oriented groups that provide an arena for residents and fellows to debrief on the training process in a supportive and confidential setting.